 Back in the day, I wrote a dozen of songs in 2 weeks.
 I wrote about what it taught me.
-Recently, I did a similar experiment (if you’re curious, check out the reels on my Instagram).
+Recently, I did a similar experiment.
 This time I composed the bare bones of a song every day for 21 days.
 This is what I learned:

 1) Do not neglect self-care